Rats in Singapore: 2 can become 2 million in 2 years if there is no intervention

 One hurdle, they added, is the notable disparity in public perception and response to rat sightings, depending on the location.

 Ms Ling said: “When people encounter a rat at a hawker centre or neighbourhood carpark, they often perceive it as a common occurrence.
-However, expectations are higher for shopping malls and upscale locations.”

 In reality, the public should prioritise hawker centres just as much, given that many people dine there, and they are closer to residential areas, she added.

-Similar to Aedes mosquitoes that are responsible for dengue fever, rats, said Ms Ling, also transmit numerous life-threatening diseases, including plague and rat-bite fever.
+Similar to Aedes mosquitoes which are responsible for dengue fever, rats transmit numerous life-threatening diseases, including plague and rat-bite fever, said Ms Ling.

-Ms Baptista said: “I believe there’s considerable efforts and education for dengue fever, but not enough attention is given to rat infestations.”
+Ms Baptista said: “There are considerable efforts and education for dengue fever, but not enough attention is given to rat infestation.”

-She referred to the incident of a rat falling from the ceiling of a basement foodcourt in Orchard Road, highlighting netizens’ comments indicating the common occurrence of rats in neighbourhoods.
+She referred to the incident of a rat falling from the ceiling of Tangs Market in Orchard Road, highlighting netizens’ comments indicating the common occurrence of rats in neighbourhoods.

 She added: “Until we collectively recognise that it’s also not normal to see rats in hawker centres, I think the problem will not go away.”